sontek/sontek_net/blog/2014/08/03/preparing_cloud_images_with_libvirt.rst

 task but it is much easier to choose a reasonable size for the purposed it will be used for.

-I primarily use 8gb disks that way we can fit all the system components required as well as our own web applications.
+I primarily use 8 GB disks that way we can fit all the system components required as well as our own web applications.
 Any large files should be placed in a SAN or something like Dreamhost's dreamobjects.